Better Benefits, Healthy People

 For many employers, the personal finances of their employees have been the proverbial third rail of Human Resources.
-Most companies have been trained to avoid this topic in the workplace and the reasons have been many.
-It’s too personal, too complicated, and too legally risky.
+Most companies have been trained to avoid this topic in the workplace and the reasons have been many, including it’s too personal, too complicated, and too legally risky.
 The impact of personal finances on the employee, however, can no longer be ignored.
-A recent SHRM study highlights three workforce trends: increasing stress and burnout; diverse talent leaving the workplace; and the predicted turnover “tsunamic.”

-With the increased pressure the pandemic has placed on many employees’ financial status, this added stress is playing out in the workplace and adding and affecting stress levels.
-Loss of work, pressure on family members and the burden to home-school or care for others have taken a toll.
+With the increased pressure the economy and rising health care costs have placed on employees’ financial status and stress, this added challenge is playing out in the workplace and affecting stress levels.

 The stress and worry employees feel over their personal finances can have a direct effect on their overall wellbeing and performance at work leading to: